-(c) The Chair of the Committee will be appointed by the Security Council to serve in his/her personal capacity.
-The Chair will be assisted by one or two delegations who will act as Vice-Chair, and who will also be appointed by the Security Council.
+(c) The Chairman of the Committee will be appointed by the Security Council to serve in his/her personal capacity.
+The Chairman will be assisted by one or two delegations who will act as Vice-Chair(s), and who will also be appointed by the Security Council.

-(d) The Committee is assisted by a Panel of Experts originally established by resolution1591 (2005), whose mandate was extended in subsequent resolutions.
+(d) The Committee is assisted by a Panel of Experts originally established by resolution 1973 (2011).